BunnyEncoder20/GitHub_Javascript/02_JS_basics/02_objects.md

 console.log(obj.greeting)       // [Function: greeting]
 obj.greeting()                  // Hello World
 ```
-- The first log returns ref to the obj function
+- The first log returns ref to the obj function (returns the reference of the function)
-- The line after that actually executes the function `greeting()`.
+- The line after that actually executes the function `greeting()` (calls / invokes / executes the function).
 - We can also add functions to a pre-declared object like such:

 ```javascript